 According to the Insurance Institute for Highway Safety, large commercial trucks have a higher fatality rate per mile traveled than other motor vehicles.
 Because trucks often weigh 20 to 30 times more than cars, most deaths in truck accidents are the drivers and passengers of the other motor vehicles rather than the driver of the truck.

-In many cases, the driver of the truck may have been at fault.
-Additionally, the company that employs the truck driver operates the truck or loaded the cargo may bear some responsibility for causing the accident that resulted in the loss of your family member.
+In many cases, the truck driver may have been at fault.
+Additionally, the company that employs the truck driver who operates the truck or loaded the cargo may bear some responsibility for causing the accident that resulted in the loss of your family member.

 If you believe your loss was due to negligence, our Ohio truck accident lawyers can investigate and identify all of the potentially liable parties when pursuing your wrongful death claim.

 When a person is killed in a collision with a semi-truck in which the truck driver or another party is found to be at fault, surviving family members may have a right to compensation for the loss of their loved one.

 Under Ohio law, when a person is killed because of the negligence of a trucking operator or its truck driver, the victim’s estate may file a lawsuit against the liable party under Ohio’s wrongful death statutes.